Hitchin and Calabi-Yau integrable systems via variations of Hodge structures: Non-compact Calabi--Yau integrable systems

-is an isomorphism (see the proof of Theorem \ref{BCFGglobalIso}).
-Hence $\mathcal{J}^2_{\Cc}(\X^\circ/\Bbo)\to \Bbo$ carries the structure of an integrable system by Proposition \ref{CorAbstractSWdifferential}. \end{proof} \begin{rem} In \cite{KS1} Kontsevich and Soibelman gave a class of quasi-projective non-singular Calabi-Yau threefolds which yield integrable systems.
-Their approach is deformation-theoretic and therefore closely related to \cite{DM1}.
-However, it is in general difficult to describe the appearing Calabi-Yau threefolds more concretely in the deformation-theoretic approach.
-We leave it for future work to understand how the above families $\X\to \Bb$ fit into their framework. \end{rem} A similar discussion applies to the family $\tilde{\pib}:\Xt\to \Bb$.
-More precisely, the above methods also show that $R^3\tilde{\pib}_*\Z$ carries the structure of a graded-polarizable $\Z$-VMHS which is in fact pure and effective of weight $1$ up to a Tate twist (cf. proof of Theorem \ref{BCFGglobalIso}).
+is an isomorphism.
+Hence $J^2_{\Cc}(\X^\circ/\Bbo)\to \Bbo$ carries the structure of an integrable system by Proposition \ref{CorAbstractSWdifferential}. \end{proof} An analogous result holds for the family $\tilde{\pib}:\Xt\to \Bb$.
+More precisely, the methods of the proof of Lemma \ref{LemMHSofCY3s} show that $R^3\tilde{\pib}_*\Z$ carries the structure of a polarizable $\Z$-VHS which is pure of weight $1$ up to a Tate twist.
 We denote it by

 Note that we do not have to restrict to $\Bbo$ because $\tilde{\pib}$ is smooth.